-If you’ve been paying attention lately — if you’ve been practicing mindfulness — then you’ve noticed a sudden increase in media attention about something called mindfulness meditation.
+If you’ve been paying attention lately — if you’ve been mindful — then you’ve noticed a sudden increase in media attention about something called mindfulness meditation.

 Mindfulness is the latest craze sweeping across America.
 (I love my country.
 Where else in the world could something like mindfulness become a nationwide craze?)

 I wholeheartedly support this craze.
-The world certainly needs more mindfulness.
+Planet Earth certainly needs more mindfulness.

-But there are a few things that you should know about mindfulness.
+Here are 5 things that you should know about mindfulness.

 MBSR has become a movement of sorts, and it has made its way into hospitals, universities, and living rooms all across America.
 There have even been a few scientific studies done on MBSR, which is where some of the recent buzz comes from.